Jaya Rathakrishnan: Screenwriting

-In 2010, Jaya became the scriptwriter for Vettai, a popular Singapore Tamil language police procedural drama television series by Mediacorp Vasantham which continued on for 4 seasons.
+In 2010, Rathakrishnan became the scriptwriter for Vettai, a popular Singapore Tamil language police procedural drama television series by Mediacorp Vasantham which continued on for 4 seasons.
 At the 2011 Pradhana Vizha awards, the series also snatched the award for "Most Popular Series".

-In 2011, Jaya continued scriptwriting for Nijangal, a Singapore Tamil language family drama television series on Mediacorp Vasantham which continued on for 3 seasons and won “Most Popular Programme” and “Best Drama” for Nijangal S2 in the 2012 Pradhana Vizha.
+In 2011, Rathakrishnan continued scriptwriting for Nijangal, a Singapore Tamil language family drama television series on Mediacorp Vasantham which continued on for 3 seasons and won “Most Popular Programme” and “Best Drama” for Nijangal S2 in the 2012 Pradhana Vizha.

-In 2014, Jaya wrote Janani d/o Madhavan that continued for 2 seasons and snagged the Pradhana Vizha for “Best Child” for season 1 in 2016 and the Pradhana Vizha for “Best Child” for Janani d/o Madhavan season 2 in 2018.
+In 2014, Rathakrishnan wrote Janani d/o Madhavan that continued for 2 seasons and snagged the Pradhana Vizha for “Best Child” for season 1 in 2016 and the Pradhana Vizha for “Best Child” for Janani d/o Madhavan season 2 in 2018.

-In 2017, Jaya took on the role of the executive producer and head writer of BRA, a 13 part series about breast cancer which aired on Channel 5, Mediacorp Singapore.
+In 2017, Rathakrishnan took on the role of the executive producer and head writer of BRA, a 13 part series about breast cancer which aired on Channel 5, Mediacorp Singapore.

-In 2018, wrote the screenplay for Kalaba Kadhala which became one of the most widely watched TV shows on meWATCH, a Singaporean digital video on demand service brand owned by Mediacorp.
+In 2018, she wrote the screenplay for Kalaba Kadhala which became one of the most widely watched TV shows on meWATCH, a Singaporean digital video on demand service brand owned by Mediacorp.

-In 2018, Jaya penned the lyrics for “Get Your Freaking Hands Of Me” released by music director Ghibran, who worked together with Jaya on the movie Chennai to Singapore.
+In 2018, she penned the lyrics for “Get Your Freaking Hands Of Me” released by music director Ghibran, who worked together with Rathakrishnan on the movie Chennai to Singapore.
 This was launched by well known Indian actor/director, Kamal Haasan under the MeToo Movement at the Jeppiaar Engineering College.

-In 2019, Jaya scripted for HBO's Food Lore series for the episode, A Plate of Moon directed by Don Aravind.
+In 2019, Rathakrishnan scripted for HBO's Food Lore series for the episode, A Plate of Moon directed by Don Aravind.
 The episode, shot in both India and Singapore, depicts how the power of a favourite dish is able to bring joy to an alzheimer-stricken old man as it allows him to reminisce about his youthful days.
 The HBO episode, A Plate of Moon was also screened at the Singapore Media Festival 2019.

-In 2021, Jaya and K. Rajagopal won the national prize for the 2021 Asian Academy Creative Awards in Best Direction (Fiction) for the drama, Parambarai.
+In 2021, Rathakrishnan and K. Rajagopal won the national prize for the 2021 Asian Academy Creative Awards in Best Direction (Fiction) for the drama, Parambarai.